Planning-nl/app-api-documentation/README_EN.md

-Below is the full English translation of your document.

 # **Manual for app.planning.nl API**

 The planning tool **app.planning.nl** provides an API for exchanging data.
 With this API it is possible to read and modify almost all data.
 The API is built on the **OData protocol** for data exchange.